Rare diseases: Your questions answered

 Simbec-Orion is a specialist rare disease CRO, supporting pharmaceutical companies and other organisations in researching orphan drug development.

-We have split this blog into sections to make it easier to navigate to the area your most interested in learning more about:
+We have split this blog into sections to make it easier to navigate to the area you’re most interested in learning more about:

 What is a rare disease?

-This definition can be different in different places around the world.
-In the US, a rare disease is classed as a condition that affects fewer than 200,000 Americans – as defined by the 1983 Orphan Drug Act.
+This definition can vary in different places around the world.
+In the US, a rare disease is classed as a condition that affects fewer than 200,000 Americans, as defined by the Orphan Drug Act.

-Rare diseases most commonly have a genetic origin – about 80% of rare conditions are genetic and 99% of genetic conditions are rare (source).
-However, there are many that are caused by other triggers such as immune disorders, infections, allergies, disrupted foetal development and more.
+Rare diseases most commonly have a genetic origin – about 72-80% of rare conditions are genetic, and a large proportion of genetic conditions are rare (source).
+However, many are caused by other triggers such as immune disorders, infections, allergies, disrupted foetal development, and more.

 Some diseases might be considered rare, but are more prevalent in certain age, sex or racial groups.